COVID-19 vaccines for children ages 6 months and up have been given "Emergency Use Authorization" by the U.S. Food & Drug Administration (FDA).

 Where can my child get vaccinated?

 Anyone under the age of 18 must come with a parent or legal guardian.
-Right now, vaccines are only available to children aged 5 and up.

 To find a vaccination center anywhere in the United States, please visit VaccineFinder.
 You could also contact a local doctor or pharmacy.